EverETHcode/doc/docs/Community/EverBuddies.md

 Join the EverBuddies today and be at the forefront of the EverETH revolution, shaping the future of this innovative project alongside a passionate community of like-minded individuals.

-Registrations are now open: https://forms.gle/E9oP5j51vq84mwS27
+Registration is now open: https://forms.gle/E9oP5j51vq84mwS27